WorkerFramework/worker-framework/worker-core.md

  Input and output data represented by Java classes needs to be easily serialisable by implementations of Codec, so each member variable should have an appropriate getter and setter according to Java standards.
 For most Codecs, it will also need a no-argument constructor.
-Our input message will look a bit like this:
+Because of the serialisation, the input and output messages should not extend other classes, and to ensure this, the classes should also be declared final.
+Hence the input message will look a bit like this:

 ```
  package com.hpe.caf.test.worker.shared;

- public class TestWorkerTask
+ public final class TestWorkerTask
  {
     private String taskString;